-Creative Inspiration From 2016 That Makes Me Better
+Creative Inspiration From 2017

+So here's to all of you.
 Enjoy and cheers to a new year!

 I had Simon on my list last year, but the more I dive into his talks and content, the more I get out of it.
 Lately, I've been listening to his endless talks on Youtube, this one being my favorite.
 His honest, real description of the millennial generation might be the best one yet.